Felines

 "Animals are much more perceptive because they don't have any

-preconceived notions or skepticisms that are sometimes found in
+preconceived notions or skepticisms that are sometimes found in humans,"

 Sessions are conducted in "The Healing Cove," a transformed